 Properties of Cone

-- A cone has only one face, which is the circular base but no edges or vertices.
+- A cone has only one face, which is the circular base but no edges

 - A cone has only one apex or vertex point.